DomCampese/lab-5-group/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
-* MIT lets you share code under a copyleft license and still lets you monetize! 🤑
+We chose MIT because it lets us share code under a copyleft license and still gives us the freedom to monetize! 🤑